liusihang/ViOTUcluster/README.md

 - **`-t <sample_type>`**: Specifies the type of sample being analyzed.
 Possible values are `DNA`, `RNA`, or `Mix`, which will determine the viral groups used during the prediction step.

 - **`--reassemble`**: (Optional) If included, this option enables the reassembly of bins after the initial binning process.
-This step can improve the accuracy and quality of the final contigs.Notably, this function is still in beta stage.
+This step can improve the accuracy and quality of the final contigs.
+Notably, this function is still in beta stage.
 Enable `--reassemble` will significantly increase running time.

 ### File Structure Example